chrultrabook/docs/docs/unbricking.md

 * Disconnect the internal battery (for Chromeboxes, disconnect the small CMOS battery)
 * Locate the SPI flash chip

-   {: .note }
+   {: .warning }
    Most ChromeOS devices use a Winbond flash chip, though some use a compatible chip from another manufacturer, eg Gigadevices.
 It will be either an 8MB or 16MB chip, with the identifier W25Q64[xx] (8MB) or W25Q128[xx] (16MB) where [xx] is usually FV or DV.
-We do not want to touch the EC firmware chip, which is identified by W25X40[xx].
+We do **not** want to touch the EC firmware chip, which is identified by W25X40[xx].

    {: .note }
    Unfortunately, many devices have the flash chip located on the top side of the main board, and require fully removing the main board in order to flash.
-This is true for most Baytrail and Braswell models.

    {: .note }
    Pin 1 of the flash chip will be notated by a dot/depression on the chip; be sure to align this with pin 1 on the chip clip wiring.